metagraph-dev/metagraph/docs/user_guide/dask.rst

 Placeholders
 ------------

-A ``Placeholder`` is the lazy equivalent of a ``ConcreteType`` and each concrete type will have a corresponding class in the dask resolver.
+A ``Placeholder`` is the Dask equivalent of a ``ConcreteType`` and each concrete type will have a corresponding class in the Dask resolver.
 The class name is the name of the concrete type with "Placeholder" tacked on as as suffix.

 For example, ``NetworkXGraphType`` has a ``NetworkXGraphTypePlaceholder`` class.